-1. Finland: facts and number of DUI cases
+- 1. Finland: facts and number of DUI cases

+- 2. National approval of alcohol interlocks

-2. Rehabilitation programme for DUI offenders
+- 3. Rehabilitation programme for DUI offenders

 - a.
 The facts

 - b.
+The costs

+- c.
 The steps

-- c.
+- d.
 The evaluation study

+4. Doctors prescribing alcohol interlocks

+Alcohol interlock as a preventive measure for drivers having a drinking problem

-- 3. Alcohol interlocks mandatory in school and day care transport
+5. Alcohol interlocks in commercial transport

-- 4. Tips to get started

-Driving Under the Influence (of alcohol)